gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The `cunit` plugin is built on top of the `cunit-test-suite` plugin and applies the convention of creating a test suite for each native component automatically.
 Similarily, the `google-test` plugin is built on top of the `google-test-test-suite` plugin.
 This change should fix the issues with Gradle proactively creating test suites for components it should not.
 The native software model now uses the same pattern as the Java software model to define test suites.

+## Improved native header detection

+In Gradle 2.10, compilation tasks for native languages were not considered out of date when a header file was added earlier in the include search path after a file with the same name had been found in a previous execution.

+It's recommended that header files are included with a "namespace" to avoid naming conflicts.
+For example, if you have a header "logger.h", you should put the header in a subdirectory and include it as "subdirectory/logger.h" instead.

+See [GRADLE-3383](https://issues.gradle.org/browse/GRADLE-3383) for more details.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.